Eat Pray Love 6/10/2021

 The Sacred Lily

-(65K words, re-writing sections with goal of 90K words)
+(65K words written with a goal of 90K words)

 It’s the spring of 1814: Napoleon Bonaparte's fall is imminent.